 People have unjustly reviled this film, especially considering how good Affleck and his costars are.
 His Joe Coughlin — a WWI veteran — has slowly become jaded after returning home and has ended up robbing banks until he’s eventually working with the Italian mafia.
 (In a way, he’s like an ancestor of MacRay from The Town.)
 Life’s further complicated because Coughlin’s father (Brendan Gleeson) is the police chief.
 In Live by Night, Affleck truly makes you feel the same grief his character feels for not being there for the last years of his father’s life.
 Bring a box of tissues.

 The Accountant (Actor)

 Affleck’s autistic assassin is in some ways a game-changer because his character has so little dialogue and the actor’s not banking on his signature charm.
 To his credit, Affleck pulls it off by making the most of those times his character does talk, especially when recounting a family trauma.
 With Anna Kendrick in his heart and the US Financial Crimes Enforcement Network on his tail, this guy is hardly living the life of a typical numbers cruncher.
 And the good news is we’ll find out more about his The Accountant assassin-character soon.

 Tommy Zimmer is a writer whose work has appeared online and in print.
 His work covers a variety of topics, including politics, economics, health and wellness, addiction and recovery, and the entertainment industry.

-Photo credit: Frederick M. Brown/Stringer (courtesy Getty Images)
+Photo credit: Ben Affleck by Frederick M. Brown/Stringer (courtesy Getty Images)